Updated: Feb 7

 As for vitamin C, it plays a key role in collagen production, a protein abundant in connective tissues like skin, hair, joints, bones and blood vessels.
 When vitamin C levels are low, a skin condition known as keratosis pilaris can develop.
 In this condition, bumpy ‘chicken skin’ forms on the back of your upper arms, thighs or buttocks due to a build up of keratin protein inside the pores.
 Bleuch.
 Red, bleeding gums are also a common sign of vitamin C deficiency, and severe deficiency can even lead to tooth loss (see more about how to deal with that here).
 There’s a reason why so many beauty products also contain vitamin C – it’s because it really makes a difference to your skin.

 When it comes to diet, blackcurrants are a great source of vitamin C, containing four times the amount of antioxidants as the humble orange, and double the amount of antioxidants as blueberries.
 Good for you, guys!
+Try taking these blackcurrant boosters from CurraNZ.
+Not only do you need extra help because it's winter, but also BECAUSE COVID-19.
+They'll help bolster the first line of defence against what's known as 'opportunistic infection' - that's colds, viruses and your basic bad-ass bacteria.

 Meanwhile, the good news is that red wine has 4% of your RDA of iron, so we can drink to that.
 Cheers!